cseelye/pyirobot/README.rst

 This ia a python module for controlling the iRobot Roomba 980 (and possibly Roomba 960 and Braava 300, but those are untested)

 iRobot does not povide an official API for their robots; I reverse engineered this from the communication between my robot, the iRobot iOS app, and the Axeda IoT cloud service.
+The names of methods and attributes are mapped as closely as possible to the way the ap presents them.

 This module is published to `pypi`_, so you can install it via ``pip install pyirobot``